EyeSeeTea/Bulk-Load-blessed/README.md

-# DHIS2 Advanced Metadata Export App
+# DHIS2 Bulk Load

-This advanced export app allows the user to create packages of metadata with all the required  dependencies for a successful import.
+This bulk load app allows the user import data and produce templates for the same purpose.

 ## Prepare the environment